Worship Service, 10:00am

-As we begin our journey to search for an Interim Pastor, please help us welcome our Bridge Pastors, Karen and Connie!
-Pastors Karen and Connie are expected to be with us for approximately 8 weeks, beginning September 3rd: Karen as OSC's main pulpit supply, and Connie for OSC's urgent pastoral care supply.
+As we begin our journey to search for an Interim Pastor, please help us welcome our Bridge Pastors, Karen Lipinczyk and Connie Moser!
+Pastors Karen and Connie are expected to be with us for approximately 8 weeks, beginning September 3rd: Karen as OSC's main pulpit supply, and Connie for OSC's pastoral care supply.

 The Reverend Karen Lipinczyk